authorjapps/zerocode/README.md

 ```
 But check here for the latest-
 https://github.com/authorjapps/zerocode/releases -or- [Maven Central](https://mvnrepository.com/artifact/org.jsmart/zerocode-rest-bdd)

+Your tests will not be cumbersome and complex anymore.
+Zerocode makes your tests independent, complete and structured and easily maintainable by the team or the new comers.
+It enables you to write your `API End Point Tests`, `Consumer Contract Tests` and `End to End Tests` etc, at the **speed** of writing **JUnit** tests.

+Zerocode at its core uses simple and powerful libs like `Google Jackson` for JSON assertions, `Apache HttpClient` for invoking REST and SOAP APIs, and Spring style place holders `${JSON Path}` for result assertions.
+It does not limit you to use Apache HttpClient, it enables you to easily override the framework behaviour with `@UseHttpClient` to use e.g. UniRest HttpClient, RestEasy HttpClient or any of your custom HttpClient where you might have configured for retry-mechanism or any other features that suits your project needs.

+Zerocode helps you to design better Test Cases for your business features, maintain and update easily to avoid sleepless nights.
+It is built on extending the **Junit core runners**.
+You simply annotate your test method with JUnit **@Test** and run like unit tests, as well optionally you can use`Suite` Runner for CI builds.
+Testing becomes an easy and effortless job due to the **simplicity** nature of JSON and the native support by popular IDEs(`Eclipse/IntelliJ/NetBeans etc`); needs no extra plugin.

+Zerocode gives you out of the box **SSL** enabled Http Client and **SOAP** Client along with the optional MIME type converters e.g. XML to JSON if needed to increase test readability.
+It provides you with the options to configure **Corporate Proxy** at runtime to authenticate API invocations.

+Zerocode has built general functionality which enables you to **extend** and enrich the **framework** behaviour by simply executing external Java methods to achieve busines goals rather than putting every feature into the core framework.

+Zerocode prints the request, response into the console as well as to the log file in the `/target` folder in a **human readable** format, along with producing `granular report` in the `CSV format` and `Interactive Fuzzy Search Enabled Chart report`.
+In that point every stake holder can understand the life cycle of a test case.
+You can `search and filter` the junit report by `author` or `test scenario` or `test-step` or any relevant matching text making it easy to trace the step in the context of a scenario or user journey.

+Zerocode aims to make development and testing **easier and faster**, not harder and slower.
+Allows both Dev team and Test team to contribute towards better test cases which finally makes a product better **quality**.
+Even the managers and BAs can read and understand the tests as the tests don't involve programming.

+## REST BDD Testing Framework

+Execute your complex business scenario steps with simple jsons which defines your RESTful service behaviour.

+Use the **powerful response assertions** mechanism with just copy and paste of the JSONs.

+Develop and test applications with TDD and BDD approach.

 <pre><code><del>
 Testing no more a harder, slower and sleepless task